Elizabeth II became Queen of the United Kingdom and

 In 2012 Queen Elizabeth II celebrated the Diamond 60th

-Jubilee of her reign, and June 2013 is the 60th anniversary of her coronation.
+Jubilee of her reign, and 2nd June 2013 was the 60th anniversary of her coronation.

 nearly eighteen months after she succeeded her father, King George VI.